53v3n3d4/Zukan-Icon-Theme/docs/build.md

 $ poetry run build test-icon-theme --all
 ```

-> Creating test files will raise warnings on ST console for files that ST use like Sublime Text.sublime-syntax or Sublime Text.sublime-settings.
+> Creating test files will raise warnings on ST console for files that ST use, like Sublime Text.sublime-syntax or Sublime Text.sublime-settings.